 - making our athletic teams more competitive while enhancing health and wellness programming cross campus.

 Fr.
 Boroughs has launched "Become More: Campaign for the Future of Holy Cross," a $400 million comprehensive campaign.
 The campaign fundraising efforts have resulted in the launches of the J.D.
 Power Center for Liberal Arts in the World and the Ciocca Center for Business, Ethics and Society.
-Building projects include the construction and opening of the $22 million Thomas P. Joyce '59 Contemplative Center, $95 million Hart Center at the Luth Athletic Complex and the groundbreaking of a $30 million renovation and expansion of the College's recreation and wellness centers.
-The groundbreaking for a center for the arts and creativity is anticipated in 2019.
+Building projects include the construction and opening of the $22 million Thomas P. Joyce '59 Contemplative Center, $95 million Hart Center at the Luth Athletic Complex, the groundbreaking of a $30 million renovation and expansion of the College's recreation and wellness centers, and the groundbreaking for a center for the arts and creativity.